FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/rust/unsafe.md

 each usage of `unsafe` must be accompanied by a clear, concise comment explaining what assumptions are being made.

-Where possible, package up unsafety into a single function or module which provides a safe abstraction to the outside world.
+Where possible, package up unsafety into a single function or module that provides a safe abstraction to the outside world.
 FFI calls should usually be exposed through a safe function whose only purpose is to provide a safe wrapper around the function in question.
 These functions should contain a comment with the following information (if applicable):

 - Preconditions (e.g. what are the valid states of the arguments?)
 - Failure handling (e.g. what values should be free'd? forgotten? invalidated?)
 - Success handling (e.g. what values are created or consumed?)